dedya/shopee-scrapper/README.md

 # shopee-scrapper
-scrap shopee by shop name
+scrap shopee by shop name, for educational purpose only